RightToPrivacy/Pine64-Mesh-Related/README.md

 ## Pine64-Mesh Related (Image For PineDio Gateway Armbian/Debian With Chirpstack Preinstalled (Switch between TheThingsNetwork + Chirpstack LoRaWAN)

-File an issue (here) if you notice a problem with the download below.)
+Please file an issue if you notice a problem with the download.

+---

 ### Ready to use PineDio (all in one) Gateway image (Use Either TheThingsNetwork / Chirpstack)